 3. Mechanisms.
 The concrete mechanisms that aim to build capacity and continually enhance or maintain the capacity of individuals, and where relevant, institutions, and supporting systems.

 4. Strategy.
-Clear strategy that addresses the reasons identified above and identifies the most relevant set of mechanisms adapted to a given context; this most likely includes a holistic strategy that aims to strengthen individuals, institutions, and systems toward these aims.
+A clear strategy that addresses the reasons identified above and lists the most relevant set of mechanisms adapted to a given context; this most likely includes a holistic strategy that aims to strengthen individuals, institutions, and systems toward these aims.

 5. Engagement and reflection.
 All four discussions require engagement with key stakeholder groups, and perhaps those who are somewhat hidden.
-Once identified, an organized reflective process should be present on Steps 1-4.
-The process be likely iterative.
+Once identified, an organized reflective process should support Steps 1-4.
+This process will likely be iterative.

 The IOCE recognizes that evaluation communities have different histories, trajectories, and levels of maturity.
 The resources offered here respect these differences while opening the dream of an evaluation profession where all evaluators have a clear path to becoming a professional evaluator.